vtexdocs/help-center-content/docs/known-issues/en/cms-allows-the-creation-but-not-the-editing-of-folders-with-the-same-names-as-the-default-ones.md

 ---
-title: CMS allows the creation but not the editing of folders with the same names as the default ones
+title: 'CMS allows the creation but not the editing of folders with the same names as the default ones'
 id: q2Fvxfwv5MjAcqxb81avH
 status: PUBLISHED
 createdAt: 2022-04-26T14:09:30.508Z